Mompas/Google-Directory-Scraper/README.md

 - Automates login to Gmail.
 - Extracts information from the specified web page.
-- Saves the extracted email addresses to a specified output file.
+- Saves the extracted information addresses to a specified output file.
 - Utilizes Selenium and BeautifulSoup for web scraping and interaction.

 ## Requirements